-Today’s Airfare of the Day goes to Etihad Airways and their first class restricted fares for round trip travel between Egypt and Japan.
+Today’s Airfare of the Day goes to Etihad Airways and their midweek business class promotional round trip fares between Seoul and Frankfurt.

 A LoyaltyLobby reader dropped me an email regarding weird practice that Etihad Airways, which owned 70% of Topbonus at the time it went to administration, is calling Topbonus issued award ticket holders demanding random extra payments.